Early History

 Moor near Pateley Bridge in the northern Pennines, south past Midgley where

-it is sited now, down the steep Blackstone Edge where the incline is still
+it is now sited, down the steep Blackstone Edge where the incline is still

 cobbled with large stone blocks.
 The road would have also been a frontier